irasnyd/docklogbeat/README.md

 docklogbeat
 ===========

+**DEPRECATED**: Please use a more robust solution, such as fluentd on Kubernetes.
+This repository is no longer maintained.
+It is archived as an example for future users.

 `docklogbeat` is a tool which combines [filebeat](https://www.elastic.co/products/beats/filebeat) and [docker-gen](https://github.com/jwilder/docker-gen) to transport data from Docker container logs to Logstash and Elasticsearch.